Tekalo/common-app-api/README.md

 The `AWS_` prefixed values can be found when logging into the AWS Console under your specific user, under `Command line or programmatic access`

 Note: `AWS_SES_FROM_ADDRESS` is used for sending emails from AWS Simple Email Service.
 The default value for local development is our dev service account email.
 Emails in the dev environment will only send to recipients with [verified emails](https://docs.aws.amazon.com/ses/latest/dg/creating-identities.html)

+`AWS_SES_WHITELIST` should be a list of emails that the API should attempt to send emails to when running locally.

 We use Docker for local development and testing.
 This ensures consistency in environments amongst all contributors.
 Our Docker environment consists of 2 containers: API and Postgres DB containers.
 The local dev dir is volume-mounted at `/api` into the container, so there is no need to rebuild the image for code or package changes.